luke071/RHCSA9-EX200/README.md

 nmcli con up "enp0s2"
 ```

+# Question 3
-# 1.3 Configuring a local DNF repository on Server A using the Rocky-9.6-x86_64-dvd image
+Configuring a local DNF repository on Server A using the Rocky-9.6-x86_64-dvd image.

 Mount ISO on RHEL 9:
 ```bash